programminghistorian/jekyll/en/lessons/building-static-sites-with-jekyll-github-pages.md

 **At the end of this lesson**, you'll have a basic live website where you can publish content that other people can visit—it will look like [this](http://amandavisconti.github.io/JekyllDemo/)!—and you'll also have some resources to explore if you want to further customize the site.

-**Requirements:** A computer (Mac/Windows/Linux are all okay, but this lesson doesn't cover some aspects of Linux use, and you may encounter some issues if you are using a Mac with an M-series (silicone) chip), the ability to download and install software on the computer, an internet connection that can support downloading software.
+**Requirements:** A computer (Mac/Windows/Linux are all okay, but this lesson doesn't cover some aspects of Linux use, and you may encounter some issues if you are using a Mac with an M-series (silicon) chip), the ability to download and install software on the computer, an internet connection that can support downloading software.
 Users have reported needing between 1-3 hours to complete the entire lesson.

 {% include toc.html %}